Skip to content

 case signal(r, pledges.fullyFunded): {

-await campaigns.updateStatus(campaignRef, 'settling');
+await campaigns.setStatus(campaign, 'settling');

-for (const pledgeId of pledgeIds) {
+for (const pledgeId of await pledges.findIds(campaign)) {

-await payments.charge(Pledge.ref`${pledgeId}`);
+await payments.charge(Pledge.ref(pledgeId));

 }

-return { status: 'completed', campaignId };
+return { status: 'completed', campaign: found };

 }

-case delay.days(r, campaign.durationDays): {
+case delay.days(r, found.durationDays): {

-await campaigns.updateStatus(campaignRef, 'failed');
+await campaigns.setStatus(campaign, 'failed');

-return { status: 'failed', campaignId };
+return { status: 'failed', campaign: found };

 }